Windows Hello Fingerprint Not Working: The Fix Ladder

 Why is “Fingerprint recognition” greyed out in Sign-in options?

-About 90 percent of the time the biometric driver is missing or broken.
+Most often, the biometric driver is missing or broken.
 Reinstall it from Device Manager (Step 2) before anything else.

 Does my PIN still work if the fingerprint reader fails?